blues/app-accelerators/52-vfd-pump-predictive-maintenance/README.md

 **Signal limitations.** VFD telemetry is valuable but it is not equivalent to full pump instrumentation.
 Current, torque, speed, temperature, and active fault codes can identify abnormal *patterns*, but they cannot conclusively distinguish between worn impeller, clogged suction strainer, closed discharge valve, cavitation, bearing drag, increased fluid viscosity, debris, or process changes — without supporting context such as suction/discharge pressure, flow, vibration, or known duty cycle.
 Treat every alert this firmware emits as an *early maintenance indicator*, not a diagnosis.

-**Simplified for this reference design:**
+### Simplified for this reference design

+Beyond the signal limitation above, the firmware draws a deliberate scope boundary in a few places.
+Each of these is a place a real fleet deployment will extend the design rather than a defect.

-- **Vendor-specific register addresses, scaling, signedness, word counts.** Defaults are illustrative for a fictional contiguous map.
-Each VFD vendor publishes its own Modbus map; commissioning a real plant means looking up the actual addresses, scaling factors (e.g. current may be 0.1 A, 0.01 A, or % of rated), signedness (torque/temperature often signed), word counts (runtime hours often a 32-bit value across two registers with vendor-specific word order), and addressing convention (0-based wire-level vs 1-based / Modicon "40001" notation).
-The shipped firmware reads six contiguous 16-bit registers with hardcoded scaling — production builds need vendor-specific firmware (one build per `vfd_profile`).
+**Vendor-specific register addresses, scaling, signedness, and word counts.** Defaults are illustrative for a fictional contiguous map.
+Each VFD vendor publishes its own Modbus map, so commissioning a real plant means looking up the actual addresses, scaling factors (current may be 0.1 A, 0.01 A, or % of rated), signedness (torque and temperature are often signed), word counts (runtime hours are often a 32-bit value across two registers with vendor-specific word order), and addressing convention (0-based wire-level vs. 1-based / Modicon "40001" notation).
+The shipped firmware reads six contiguous 16-bit registers with hardcoded scaling — **production builds need vendor-specific firmware, one build per `vfd_profile`.**

-- **Active fault code only, not fault history log.** The firmware reads the active-fault register once per cycle.
-A vendor-specific fault-log readout (typically a multi-register block with circular-buffer semantics) is a future enhancement.
+**Active fault code only, not fault history log.** The firmware reads the active-fault register once per cycle.
+A vendor-specific fault-log readout — typically a multi-register block with circular-buffer semantics — is a future enhancement.

-- **Single drive per OPTA.** The firmware reads one slave ID.
-A pump room with N drives needs either N OPTAs, or firmware extension to round-robin across slave IDs on the same RS-485 bus.
+**Single drive per OPTA.** The firmware reads one slave ID.
+A pump room with N drives needs either N OPTAs or a firmware extension to round-robin across slave IDs on the same RS-485 bus.

-- **Heuristic thresholds.** Four threshold-based rules catch common load-anomaly, transient-fault, runtime-drift, and overtemp patterns.
-They will *not* catch every failure mode, and they will sometimes fire on benign conditions (e.g. a seasonally hotter ambient, a deliberate process change).
+**Heuristic thresholds.** Four threshold-based rules catch common load-anomaly, transient-fault, runtime-drift, and overtemp patterns.
+They will *not* catch every failure mode, and they will sometimes fire on benign conditions such as a seasonally hotter ambient or a deliberate process change.
 Production deployments should commission thresholds per pump after a baseline period.

-- **No Modbus writes.** The firmware reads only.
-Writing setpoints to the drive (start/stop, speed reference, etc.) is intentionally out of scope — that's a different safety conversation involving E-stop wiring, lockout/tagout, and functional safety certification.
+**No Modbus writes.** The firmware reads only.
+Writing setpoints to the drive (start/stop, speed reference, and the like) is intentionally out of scope — that's a different safety conversation involving E-stop wiring, lockout/tagout, and functional safety certification.

-- **No host firmware updates wired up.** [Notecard Outboard Firmware Update](https://dev.blues.io/notehub/host-firmware-updates/notecard-outboard-firmware-update/) is supported on STM32H7 (the OPTA's MCU family) but requires AUX wiring that Blues Wireless for OPTA does not currently break out.
-For now, host firmware updates are local-only via USB-C.
+**No host firmware updates wired up.** [Notecard Outboard Firmware Update](https://dev.blues.io/notehub/host-firmware-updates/notecard-outboard-firmware-update/) is supported on STM32H7 (the OPTA's MCU family) but requires AUX wiring that Blues Wireless for OPTA does not currently break out.
+For now, **host firmware updates are local-only via USB-C.**

-**Production next steps:**
+### Production Next Steps

+When a real fleet starts deploying, the scope choices above become the roadmap — roughly in order from the most immediately useful to the most infrastructure-dependent.

-- Vendor-specific `vfd_profile` builds: ABB ACS580, Yaskawa GA500, Danfoss FC-302, Schneider ATV — each with the correct register addresses, scaling, signedness, and word handling baked in.
+**Vendor-specific `vfd_profile` builds** are the first need: ABB ACS580, Yaskawa GA500, Danfoss FC-302, Schneider ATV — each with the correct register addresses, scaling, signedness, and word handling baked in.

-- Per-pump baseline learning — store rolling 30-day current-vs-frequency tables in flash and trigger `load_anomaly` against the *learned* curve, not a static factor.
+**Per-pump baseline learning** sharpens detection considerably.
+Storing rolling 30-day current-vs-frequency tables in flash lets the firmware trigger `load_anomaly` against the *learned* curve rather than a static factor.

-- Fault history log readout (vendor-specific, typically multi-register with timestamp).
+**Fault history log readout** — vendor-specific and typically multi-register with timestamps — captures the events leading up to a trip, not just the active fault.

-- Multi-drive support via round-robin polling and per-slave-ID summaries.
+**Multi-drive support** via round-robin polling and per-slave-ID summaries lets a single OPTA service an entire pump room.

-- Add a `vfd_command.qi` inbound Notefile for service-tech-initiated diagnostic dumps.
+**A `vfd_command.qi` inbound Notefile** would allow service-tech-initiated diagnostic dumps on demand.

-- Wire ODFU to the OPTA's BOOT/RESET pins for over-the-air host updates.
+**Wiring ODFU to the OPTA's BOOT/RESET pins** is the longest-horizon item, enabling over-the-air host updates across the fleet once the hardware path is available.

 ## 13. Summary